Kluvens/Microeconomics/Terminologies.md

 J is bonus for agents.

+The implementation of a binding quota reduces the quantity of imports into a domestic economy.
+This invites some domestic producers back into the market and raises prices as supply has decreased relative to an open economy without intervention.
+Therefore, the surplus of domestic producers increases.
+However, the increased price means consumers with lower reservation prices now exit the market leading to deadweight loss.
+THe replacement of international producers who were able to sell the world price with domestic producers who are not is another cause of deadwight loss.
+This means that total surplus under a binding quota is lower than were there no government interventions.

+The losers of quota are domestic consumers.

 ## Price Makers
 It is a seller that has enough market and pricing power to influence prices within the market.
 In such a case, market and pricing power is determined by the ability of a business to change the prices of products and services effectively.